 The manuscripts in which the plagiarism is detected are handled based on the extent of the plagiarism. >5%

->25% Plagiarism: The manuscript will be rejected without review.
-The authors are advised to revise the manuscript and resubmit the manuscript.
+>25% Similarity, the manuscript will be rejected without going through the peer-review process.
+The authors will receive the results and are advised to revise the manuscript and resubmit it.
+Authors may be given a chance to revise depending on the potential impact and quality of data.